-The Bush Administration is known to have expressed reservations to South Korea concerning North Korea's proposal that South Korea provide North Korea with 2 million kilowatts of electric power in the near future.
+The Bush Administration is known to have concerns over North Korea's proposal that South Korea provide North Korea with 2 million kilowatts of electric power in the near future.
 South Korea did not accept the proposal but offered to send a survey team to North Korea to study North Korea's electric system.
-The Bush Administration reportedly is concerned that 2 million kilowatts of electricity is the exact amount that the two light water nuclear reactors, which North Korea is to receive under the

-Agreed Framework, would provide North Korea.
-The Administration reportedly believes that if South Korea agreed to the North Korean proposal, this would remove incentives for North Korea to meet its obligations to the International Atomic Energy Agency to allow a full range of IAEA inspections.
+The Bush Administration reportedly is concerned that 2 million kilowatts of electricity is the exact amount that the two light water nuclear reactors, which North Korea is to receive under the Agreed Framework, would provide North Korea.
+The Administration reportedly believes that if South Korea agreed to the North Korean proposal, this would remove incentives for North Korea to meet its obligations to the International Atomic Energy Agency to allow a full range of inspections.
+The Kim Dae-jung Administration has supported the general Bush Administration goals toward North Korea, but it has urged the Bush Administration to make greater efforts to negotiate with North Korea.
+After President Bush's declaration of North Korea as part of an "axis of evil," R.O.K. officials expressed misgivings about the Bush Administration's policy of public pressure and warnings toward North Korea.
+Top R.O.K. presidential adviser, Lim Dong-won, stated in late March 2002 that the Bush Administration's "hardline stance against the North. . .could develop into a security crisis on the Korean peninsula."

-The second substantive issue is how the Bush Administration should respond to Kim Dae-jung's apparent view that the United States should adopt flexible, or soft, terms with North Korea on issues like missiles and North Korea's status on the U.S. terrorism list.
-President Kim pressed President Clinton to visit Pyongyang and sign a missile agreement.
-He appears to believe that such U.S.-North Korean agreements have a greater value of reinforcing the sunshine policy and that this consideration outweighs the terms of agreements.
-R.O.K. officials and South Korean supporters of the sunshine policy have urged the Bush Administration, sometimes through criticism, to adopt flexible positions on issues like verification of military agreements and North Korean reciprocity.
-The Bush Administration appears to accept this view to a degree regarding economic accords, but Bush officials have argued for strict verification and reciprocity in military agreements with North Korea.

 North Korea's suspension of talks ended in September 2001 when Pyongyang offered to meet with South Korea.
 The meeting in mid-September reaffirmed agreements of 2000 regarding family reunions, rail and highway connections, and flood control.
 North Korea reportedly pressed South Korea to supply electricity, but there was no agreement.
 A ministerial meeting at North Korea's Mount Kumgang in November 2001 ended in failure when North Korea demanded that South Korea end a post-September 11 anti-terrorism alert and agree that all future meetings would be held in North Korea.
-Most informed opinion in South Korea concluded that there would be a "cooling off period" in North-South talks.
+Official talks were suspended until April 2002 when North Korea invited Lim Dong-won to Pyongyang.
+The two sides reaffirmed the prior agreements and agreed to renew economic and ministerial talks.
+However, North Korea canceled economic talks scheduled for Seoul in May after demanding that Kim Dae-jung fire his foreign minister for making statements favorable to the Bush Administration's policy.